Scott Mills (radio show): Team

 The show largely follows a zoo format, featuring regular contributor Chris Stark.
 Stark was originally introduced as Scott's friend, and began to appear regularly in 2011 with features such as 24 Years at the Tap End.
 He became a permanent team member in April 2012.

 Maya Jama was part of the team on Fridays from 23 February 2018 to 15 June 2018, leaving when the show was replaced by The Official Chart on Fridays.

 The show was previously produced by Emlyn Dodd (known as "The One That Doesn't Speak" due to his non-vocal role on the show).
 Dodd previously worked for Top of the Pops, The Official Chart and The Radio 1 Breakfast Show with Zoe Ball and Sara Cox.
 It was announced in January 2013 that Dodd was to leave the show and the BBC in February 2013.
 His final show aired on 22 February 2013.

 Previous contributors include sports reader Mark Chapman (known as "Chappers"), who had worked with previous occupant of the drivetime slot Sara Cox before joining Mills as a team member.
 He became famous for his Annual Wimbledon Men's Semis joke, which still happens on the day of the Men's Semis even after his departure.
 Chapman left the show and the station on Christmas Eve 2009 to pursue work with BBC Sport. on Friday, 30 May 2014, for a guest appearance as a "90s Music Expert" and to advertise the World Cup on the BBC.

 Laura Sayers was the broadcast assistant, and then assistant producer of the show from 2004 to 2008, and was responsible for features such as "Laura's Diary" and "One Night with Laura".

 Mills was also joined by assistant producer Beccy Huxtable.
 She became a vocal part of the team, participating in games and features such as Beccy's Classifieds and What's Beccy's Forte?.
 She replaced original assistant producer Laura Sayers.
 Beccy left the show on 18 January 2013, after being diagnosed with MS; however, she was still referenced and occasionally made on-air appearances in the months following her departure.

 In February 2013, as a result of Dodd and Huxtable's departures, a change in the production team ensued.
 Cara O'Brien took up the post of Producer and Chris Sawyer took up the Assistant Producer role.
 Sawyer also read out the 'Real or No Real' facts when Chris Smith was unavailable.
 O'Brien and Sawyer occasionally contribute on air, but are usually just referenced by Scott and heard in the background.
 O'Brien left her role on the show in 2014 and was replaced by Will Foster.
 Foster now works on the Radio 1 Breakfast Show and Will Wilkin now produces the show.

 Other former contributors include 'The Posh Radio 4 Lady' (Kathy Clugston), who reads listeners' emails in Dear Scott, and Greg James, Charlie Sloth, Alice Levine and Danny Howard who come in to play 'Real or No Real'.

 Features

-Recurring features on the programme have included:
+Recurring features on the programme included: